MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

       1. IP address
       1. User agent string
    1. If you have access to other security tools like [Microsoft Sentinel](/azure/sentinel/overview), check for corresponding alerts that might indicate a larger issue.
-   1. Organizations with access to [Microsoft 365 Defender](/defender-for-identity/understanding-security-alerts) can follow a user risk event through other related alerts and incidents and the MITRE ATT&CK chain.
+   1. Organizations with access to [Microsoft Defender XDR](/defender-for-identity/understanding-security-alerts) can follow a user risk event through other related alerts and incidents and the MITRE ATT&CK chain.
        1. Select the user in the Risky users report.
-       1. Select the **ellipsis (...)** in the toolbar then choose **Investigate with Microsoft 365 Defender**.
+       1. Select the **ellipsis (...)** in the toolbar then choose **Investigate with Microsoft Defender XDR**.
 1. Reach out to the user to confirm if they recognize the sign-in.
 Methods such as email or Teams may be compromised.
    1. Confirm the information you have such as:
       1. Application